 As a Favor Sponsor, your company name will appear on clay shoot favor (TBD) to each shooter and recognition of sponsorship announced at shooters briefing.
 Take home any extra favors.

-Tent Station Sponsor - $700April 1st.
+Tent Station Sponsor - $700

+EARLY BIRD TENT STATION SPONSOR-$500- sign up before April 1st.

 As a Tent Station Sponsor you will receive a location for sponsor provided tent to display company logo, interact with shooters and distribute handouts and food.